robby867/SoftwareCache/README.md

 No cache access can span multiple blocks.

 ## Trace File Format
-The trace file will specify a single load or store on each line, the 24 bit address (hex), the size of the access in decimal, and the value to be written if it is a store (hex).
+The trace file will specify a single load or store on each line, the 24-bit address (hex), the size of the access in decimal, and the value to be written if it is a store (hex).
 For example, here is example.txt:
 ```
 store 0xd53170 4 7d2f13ac
 load  0xd53172 1